abhiverse01/the-coders-handbook/docker - 101/docker.md

 # A Layman's Guide to Using Docker

 - Docker is a tool that helps developers package, ship, and run applications in containers.
-Imagine a container as a small, portable box that contains everything your app needs to run: code, system tools, libraries, etc. This makes sure that your app works in any environment, whether on your computer, someone else’s machine, or in the cloud.
+Imagine a small, portable container containing everything your app needs to run: code, system tools, libraries, etc. This ensures your app works in any environment, whether on your computer, someone else’s machine, or the cloud.

 Let's break it down step by step: